tomita-ychr/simple-selenium-checker/README.md

     //Only the existence of the element.
     {by: By.css("#searchform")}
     //Compare the text contained in the element with exact match.
-    //When `wait` is specified, it checks repeatedly for the specified milliseconds until the target element is visible.
+    //When `timeout` is specified, it checks repeatedly for the specified milliseconds until the target element is visible.
-    {by: By.css(".main .col-sm-6:nth-child(2) h3"), equal: "Home 002", wait: 1000},
+    {by: By.css(".main .col-sm-6:nth-child(2) h3"), equal: "Home 002", timeout: 1000},
     //Compare the text contained in the element with partial match.
     {by: By.css(".main .col-sm-6:nth-child(2) h3"), like: "Home 002"},
     //If the callback returns Promise with the resolved value true, it succeeds and fails if it returns Promise with false.